EVERSE-ResearchSoftware/RSQKit/CONTRIBUTING.md

    you can submit a pull request (PR).
 Instructions for doing this are [included below](#creating-a-pull-request).

+Note that you do not have to contribute via GitHub to be included as a Contributor - any significant discussion or contributions via other methods
+(e.g. email, internal project documents used to collect information, etc.) are accepted.
+Email the [Editorial Board][contact] with a short explanation of your contributions and you will be appropriately acknowledged in relevant pages.

 ### What to Contribute

 At this moment, we welcome: